Ryan Dunn

-Ryan Matthew Dunn (June 11, 1977 – June 20, 2011) was an American stunt performer, television personality, and actor.
-He was one of the stars of the MTV reality stunt show Jackass and its film franchise.
+Ryan Matthew Dunn (June 11, 1977 – June 20, 2011) was an American stunt performer and television personality.
+He was one of the stars of the MTV reality stunt show Jackass and its film franchise from 2000-2011.

 Born in Medina, Ohio, Dunn rose to fame in the late 1990s as a member of the CKY crew with his long-time friend Bam Margera, with whom he performed extreme stunts and pranks and recorded them on video, which led to the rise of Jackass in the early 2000s.
 He also hosted the TV series Homewrecker and Proving Ground, and appeared in the feature films Blonde Ambition and Street Dreams, as well as in Margera's films Haggard and Minghags.
-Dunn died in a car crash in 2011 at the age of 34.
+Dunn died in a car crash in 2011, while driving drunk, at the age of 34.

 Early life

 Dunn was born in Medina, Ohio.
 He grew up in Williamsville, New York, before moving to West Chester, Pennsylvania, where he went to West Chester East High School and where he met fellow Jackass star Bam Margera on the first day of school.